inmanta/inmanta-core/docs/resource_sets.rst

 use case where a set of independent resources is defined by more than one service entity, the guidelines currently do not cover that use case.

-TODO: see how trivial it would be to extend to the multi-service use case
+TODO: check how trivial it would be to extend to the multi-service use case
 TODO: "On a high level" -> remove?
 TODO: should I simplify and just talk about resources rather than generic nodes?
+Less accurate but also less abstract

 On a high level, to allow safe use of partial compiles, it is imperative that each service's refinements (through implementations) form a tree that can only intersect between service instances on shared nodes.
 The whole subtree below such a